Topson: Playstyle

 Prior to The International 2018, Taavitsainen was considered to be one of weaker middle laners due to his unorthodox hero pool, questionable in-game strategic choices, and tendency to lose the middle lane.
-Taavitsainen's style has been described a being more selfless than most professional middle laners, focusing less on individual excellence and snowball potential and more on creating space for his team.
+In the latter stages of his career, Taavitsainen became renowned for his innovative playstyle, utilising his experience with unorthodox circumstances and his deep understanding of game mechanics to exploit weaknesses that other professionals had not yet considered.
+Taavitsainen's style has been described as being more selfless than most professional mid-laners, moving away from the rigid traditional expectations of the mid-lane role, and developing a flexibility of playstyle that allowed his team to draft and play in a more dynamic manner.